-In cases where both spouses are employees, they may take a combined total of 12 weeks of FMLA for the birth, bonding, adoption, or foster care placement of a child, and the care of a parent with a serious health condition.
+In cases where both spouses are employees, they may each take a combined total of up to 12 weeks of FMLA for the birth, bonding, adoption, or foster care placement of a child, and the care of a parent with a serious health condition.
 They may each take 12 weeks for their own injury/illness or that of their spouse or child.
 An employee can at most take 12 weeks for FMLA purposes in a year (26 weeks for a covered service member).

-4. Intermittent or Reduced Leave
+-Intermittent or Reduced Leave-

 While most FMLA occurrences will necessitate leave to be taken in a single block of several weeks, the employee may request "intermittent" leave or a "reduced leave schedule" to care for a seriously ill family member or for the employee's own serious health condition where the need for leave is foreseeable and based on planned medical treatment.
 In the case of the need for a reduced schedule or intermittent use of leave, a certification of medical necessity is required from the health care provider and an appropriate work schedule should be planned in advance with the supervisor, when possible.
-An employee may take intermittent or reduced leave for the birth, adoption, or foster care placement of a child only if the employee and Principal/Department Head/Designee agree to such an arrangement.
+An employee may take intermittent or reduced leave for during their spouse'se disability period following the birth of their child-.
+Leave taken for the birth, adoption, or foster care placement of a child (i.e., "bonding leave") may not be taken on a reduced or intermittent basis.only ifunless the employee and Principal/Department Head/Designee agrees to such an arrangement.